waseemtaj/cricket/README.md

 # cricket
-Little helper things related to one of my passions - cricket
+Little helpers related to one of my passions - cricket